2016 •Super Nintendo

 GR3000 becomes much easier to judge once it is forced into the same room as SF3000, PowKiddy J6, and M17.
 This is where a vague impression turns into a real buying decision, because each nearby rival throws a different kind of pressure on the table.

 GR3000 versus SF3000 is interesting because closest match is the obvious angle.
-If GR3000 feels almost right but not quite, SF3000 is the sort of nearby detour that can completely change the shortlist.
+SF3000 sits close enough to GR3000 to make the comparison meaningful, but different enough to sharpen the buying decision.
 SF3000 is tracked around 33.0.
 Its overall rating is ⭐️⭐️¼.
 GR3000 versus PowKiddy J6 is interesting because smaller alternative is the obvious angle.
-Compared with GR3000, PowKiddy J6 makes the more obvious play for readers who care about smaller alternative.
+PowKiddy J6 sits close enough to GR3000 to make the comparison meaningful, but different enough to sharpen the buying decision.
 PowKiddy J6 is tracked around 37.0.
-From another angle, its overall rating is ⭐️⭐️.
+More importantly, its overall rating is ⭐️⭐️.
 GR3000 versus M17 is interesting because more powerful is the obvious angle.
-In practice, if GR3000 feels almost right but not quite, M17 is the sort of nearby detour that can completely change the shortlist.
+If GR3000 feels almost right but not quite, M17 is the sort of nearby detour that can completely change the shortlist.
 M17 is tracked around 35.0.
-That said, its overall rating is ⭐️⭐️⭐️¼.
+More importantly, its overall rating is ⭐️⭐️⭐️¼.

 GR3000 is currently tracked around 35.0 and lands in the $0 - $50 pricing band.
 Retro handhelds are almost never judged in isolation; they are judged against the five other devices sitting one tab away in a buyer's browser.